Middle School Conversational Spanish

 One of the best ways to learn about a culture—its values, fears, and traditions—is by reading its stories.
-Cuentos y Conversaciones (Stories and Conversations) is designed to expand the intermediate Spanish-student’s knowledge of the language by increasing vocabulary and honing adeptness with grammatical forms, while simultaneously rooting in the student an intuitive appreciation of hispanic culture.
+MS Conversational Spanish is designed to expand the intermediate Spanish-student’s knowledge of the language by increasing vocabulary and honing adeptness with grammatical forms, while simultaneously rooting in the student an intuitive appreciation of hispanic culture.

 By the end of this course, the successful student will be familiar with 16 hispanic fables, will be able to fluently read intermediate-level Spanish prose, and will be able to use intermediate-level Spanish grammar in spontaneous conversations and in skit creation and performance.

 This course will run in a 3-year cycle, rotating through stories from Mexico, stories from Spain, and stories from Latin America.
 This year we will be reading “Stories from Spain/ Historias de España”.

 As much as possible, this course will take place in Spanish.

 For each skill instructors have determined whether it is a prerequisite skill or a skill to be developed throughout the course.
 For lower school, instructors indicate where parent support is expected.